Love in the first degree

 Frances (EURO 1968) and Nigel (ENGG 1968) met in their first term at ßÏßÏÊÓƵ in 1968 and married in September 1970 - before they’d even graduated.
 Frances was due to go abroad for her third year but the University Senate allowed her to reverse her third and fourth years on the condition that she and Nigel married.

 After leaving ßÏßÏÊÓƵ they taught in an International School in Switzerland for a year.
 Nigel then embarked on a career in International Sales and Marketing and Frances became a teacher and then a dyslexia specialist.
-The couple have two children and four grandchildren.
-Nigel and Frances recently celebrated their 45th wedding anniversary and returned to campus in August 2015 to celebrate the life of Lord Attenborough at a special event held at the newly refurbished Attenborough Centre for the Creative Arts.
+The couple have two children and five grandchildren.
+Nigel and Frances recently celebrated their 54th wedding anniversary.
+They returned to campus in August 2015 to celebrate the life of Lord Attenborough at a special event held at the newly refurbished Attenborough Centre for the Creative Arts.

-Stephanie Alldritt (EURO 1975) and Martin Geisen (ENGG 1975) met in their first term and have been married since 1981.
-They have two daughters aged 25 and 22.
+Stephanie Alldritt (EURO 1975) and Martin Giesen (ENGG 1975) met in their first term and have been married since 1981.
+They have two daughters aged 34 and 37.
 "Our time at ßÏßÏÊÓƵ remains a very happy memory for both of us."
 Stephanie said.

 You might also be interested in: